How To Fix The World

 2004, 28:30 minutes, Colour, English

-How To Fix The World is a digitally animated video adapted from Soviet psychologist AR Luria's research in Central Asia in the 1930's.
-At once humourous, conflicting, and revelatory, these conversations between Luria and his subjects illustrate a particular historical moment when one culture attenpted to transform another in the name of education and modernization.
-The subtleties of this transformation are found in the words exchanged and documented seventy years ago.
+How To Fix The World is a digitally animated video adapted from Soviet psychologist A.R.
+Luria’s research in Central Asia in the 1930s.
+At once humourous, conflicting, and revelatory, these conversations between Luria and his subjects illustrate a particular historical moment when one culture attempted to transform another in the name of education and modernization.
+The subtleties of this transformation are found in the words exchanged and documented nearly a century ago.

 Rental and Sales